-Action4Canada and several others recently filed a Statement of Claim (or SoC) against the B.C.
+Action4Canada and several others recently filed a Notice of Civil Claim (or NOCC), which is the equivalent to a Statement of Claim.
+This was filed against the B.C.
 Government, BCPHO Bonnie Henry, Premier John Horgan, Health Minister Adrian Dix, Solicitor General and Public Safety Minister Mike Farnworth, and several others.
 The Plaintiffs are being represented by Rocco Galati and Lawrence Wong.

 Just looking at Rules 3-1 and 3-7 of the British Columbia Supreme Court Civil Rules, it already becomes clear that there will be issues with the pleading.
 These aren’t minor problems, but ones that seriously and repeatedly violate basic rules of the B.C.
 Supreme Court.